Because heroes can have desk jobs

 With an industry growing faster than any other, our program will help you protect the digital world our very lives depend upon.

-In today's world, there is nothing more important than acquiring the advanced education and skills to protect our private data.
-Companies, governments, law enforcement and individuals all face the growing complexities of our increasingly interconnected world and the need to both safeguard data and prepare for the worst.
+In today's world, there is nothing more important than acquiring advanced education and skills to protect our private data.
+Companies, governments, law enforcement, and individuals all face the growing complexities of our increasingly interconnected world and the need to both safeguard data and prepare for the worst.
 Your work in the M.S.
-Cybersecurity program will prepare you for a career in a government agency, law enforcement, private companies, hospitals, healthcare organizations and IT departments.
+Cybersecurity program will prepare you for a career in a government agency, law enforcement, private companies, hospitals, healthcare organizations, and IT departments.